FelixSchladt/Yahtzee/README.md

-# Kniffel
+# Yahtzee

-A simple simulation of the game 'Kniffel'.
+A simple simulation of the game 'Yahtzee'.
 For additional Information please refer to */doc*.

 # How to play